What will you learn?

 What’s in the Android Studio Interface?

 Looking at the interface like this can be quite overwhelming.
-This is where most people turn back because there’s just too much of information on one screen.
+This is where most people turn back because there’s too much information on one screen.
 So, for now, I want you to focus on only the items we will be using.
-Here’s the screen I want all of you to focus on.
+Here’s the screen I want you to focus on.

 How to set up a Virtual Device in Android Studio?